hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-solo-person-backpacking-tent.markdown

 Finally, if you are into sea kayaking a self-standing durable tent - like the Hilleberg Soulo or the Hilleberg Nallo 2 - which can handle strong winds is probably a better option than an ultralight tent as you don't have to carry the tent anyway when you are paddling.

-Here is also an [article][20] about our packrafting trip in the Swedish mountains where we were camping in our MSR Hubba Hubba NX.
+Here is also an [article](http://www.hikeventures.com/packrafting-Njuoreatnu-Tornetrask-abisko/ "Packrafting in Sweden") about our packrafting trip in the Swedish mountains where we were camping in our MSR Hubba Hubba NX.
 After one year of usage we have a slight hole on the floor but otherwise we have no complaints about it as a 3-season tent.

 <hr>